Here's What I Used:

 At the end of the lesson time, each child got a little bag with one of each of the 3 candies inside as well as a copy of this poem:

-Ken and I wrote that poem together at 11:30, the night before church!
+Ken and I wrote that little Easter poem for children together at 11:30, the night before church!
 Thankfully, it still made sense to us in the morning ;) haha If you're interested in using the poem, you can save a copy for yourself by left-clicking on the image above (to see it full-sized) and then right-clicking on it and choosing "save image as", to save it to your computer.

 The large one above is 8.5x11".
 If you'd like smaller ones for hand outs, you can save the one below (it's 8.5x11" as well, but has 4 of the poems on it)